alexfernandez/librecounter/README.md

 ## Guarantees

-The code is running on a private server.
+The code is running on a private server using Linode (now Akamai).
 There are no guarantees of any kind:
 I intend to provide this service to the community as long as I am able to do it.
 Since you are just adding an external image you should not have any GDPR obligations,